ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 ## Resources

 A very good video to watch is [How machines learn](https://www.youtube.com/watch?v=R9OHn5ZF4Uo) by CGP Gray.
-It explains (generally) how machine learning works and what some of the implied dangers are.
+It generally explains how machine learning works and what some of the implied dangers are.

 All the videos used in this blogpost are from the the [Two minute papers](https://www.youtube.com/user/keeroyz/videos) YouTube channel.
 This channel has short videos that showcase some scientific research in a visual and compelling way whilst not going too technical but still providing all the technical resources for those who want it.